Python

 The following is the process of an action called "hello" in the console, using the code written above.

-Create actions by packaging with dependency files
+Create action by packaging with dependency files

 The main function, which is the entry point to access the function, must be defined within the __main__.py file.
 For example, to create an action by packaging together with the helper.py file where functions used by the main action are written, use the following command to compress the action-related files to helloPython.zip.